-The course deals with three interconnected topics of key importance for a sustainable management of historic buildings:
+The course deals with three interconnected topics of key importance for sustainable management of historic buildings:

-Climate change impact and adaptation: What are the risks specific to cultural heritage and how do we cope with them?
+climate change impact and adaptation: What are the risks specific to cultural heritage and how do we deal with them?

 The three main themes of the course are integrated in case studies where you will work with management plans focusing on energy and climate issues.
 Furthermore, you will be assigned the task of identifying a research question and writing a literature review on this topic.